 B. Choral repertoire for the masterclass will be selected by the NSCM Committee, in consultation with the Executive Committee, and emailed to the selected masterclass participants by February 1, 2021.
 It is the students’ responsibility to acquire the selected compositions at their own expense.

 C. The NSCC committee, in consultation with the Executive Committee, will select masterclass clinicians and adjudicators for videos.

-D. All sessions in the ACDA Student Conducting Competition are open to all registered conference attendees.
+D. All sessions in the ACDA Student Conducting Masterclass are open to all registered conference attendees.

-No member of the NSCC committee, nor any judge, teller, or person connected with the selection of semi-finalists or conducting of the semi-final or final rounds shall be involved with any decision involving that person’s student (over the past three years) who has applied or been selected as a participant in the ACDA Conducting Competition.
-The NSCC Committee is under no obligation to award semi-final, final, or winner status if satisfactory candidates cannot be identified.
+No member of the NSCM committee, nor any judge, teller, or person connected with the selection of semi-finalists or conducting of the semi-final or final rounds shall be involved with any decision involving that person’s student (over the past three years) who has applied or been selected as a participant in the ACDA Conducting Masterclass.
+The NSCM Committee is under no obligation to award semi-final, final, or winner status if satisfactory candidates cannot be identified.
 All decisions made by the judges are final.